binaryage/chromex/readme.md

 Chromex does not rely on externs file.
 Instead it is rigorously [using string names](https://github.com/clojure/clojurescript/wiki/Dependencies#using-string-names) to access Javascript properties.
 I would recommend you to do the same in your own extension code.
 It is not that hard after all.
 You can use `oget`, `ocall` and `oapply` macros from [`chromex.support`](https://github.com/binaryage/chromex/blob/master/src/lib/chromex/support.clj) namespace.
+Or even better use full-featured library [cljs-oops](https://github.com/binaryage/cljs-oops) designed to work with string names.

 Note: There is a [chrome_extensions.js](https://github.com/google/closure-compiler/blob/master/contrib/externs/chrome_extensions.js) externs file available, but that's been updated ad-hoc by the community.
 It is definitely incomplete and may be incorrect.
 But of course you are free to include the externs